krevoit/IX-website/README.md

 Website for internet exchange points.

 ### Install
 On the non-forked version, I encountered errors installing and compiling the program and site.
-So I have made a fork, where you can just modify it by HTML
+So I have made a fork, where you can just modify it by HTML,

 ### Modifying HTML content